joelrfcosta/intent-for-package/README.md

-# Sky Map Plugin for Flutter
+# Intent for package plugin for Flutter

 ## Getting Started